githubjakob/githubjakob.github.io/_posts/2024-08-03-workation-arguments-for-your-manager.md

 For example one might think that work "is draining our energy" so that we need life or abscence from work to "recharge".

-On the other hand taking vacation days is limited so it puts some pressure on us that we should use our vacation days "efficiently" and "take something from it.."
+On the other hand taking vacation days is limited so it puts some pressure on us that we should use our vacation days "efficiently" and "take something from it..".
+Which in consequence turns vacation times into an obligation.

-For me the wonderful and really relazing realization was that there is not so much to balance against it other, but actually "working" can be "recharging" and can be vacation at the same time.
+For me the wonderful and really relaxing realization was that there is not so much to balance against it other, but actually "working" can be "recharging" and can be vacation at the same time.
 And at the same time the work part of the traveling doesn't take away anything from the vacation part.

-Maybe I'm weird here but going on vacation for the purpose of "vacation" has a nothing appealing to me

-(Zitat von David Foster Wallace)
+Let me explain!